AnyLog-co/documentation/05- Northbound Connectors/04- Postgres Connector (Tableau).md

   --rm postgres:14.0-alpine
 ```

-Update Postgres to support [remote access](https://mellowhost.com/blog/how-to-allow-remote-user-access-in-postgresql.html) if the Postgres (north-bound) connector is on a separate machine.
+Update Postgres to support <a href="https://mellowhost.com/blog/how-to-allow-remote-user-access-in-postgresql.html" target="_blank">remote access</a> if the Postgres (north-bound) connector is on a separate machine.

 1. Locate and open `data/postgresql.conf`: